Borzna: History

 Evidence of settlement in the area of present-day Borzna dates back to the Neolithic era, with Bronze Age and Scythian remains also having been unearthed.
 According to some modern writers, the earliest fortress (8th—13th centuries) would have been destroyed by the Batu Khan in the 1239.

 Borzna was known during the 16th century as selishche, a farming community.
 As Borzna, it was founded in 1633.
 The area had been part of the Polish–Lithuanian Commonwealth (in the Kijów Voivodeship of the Crown of Poland) since before the Union of Lublin.
-Control of the town was wrested from the Commonwealth during the Khmelnytsky Uprising, after which natives of Ruthenia gained some degree of autonomy under Hetman Bohdan Khmelnytsky and his Cossack state.
+Control of the town was wrested from the Commonwealth during the Khmelnytsky Uprising, after which natives of Ukraine gained some degree of autonomy under Hetman Bohdan Khmelnytsky and his Cossack state.
 In 1648, Borzna was transformed into the centre of Borzna Regiment, and in 1650 administrative seat of a sotnia of the Nizhyn Regiment.
-Ivan Korsak, the sotnyk (leader of a sotnia) of the city of Borzna, received nobility on October 1, 1684.
+Ivan Korsak (Иван Корсак-Кулаженко), the sotnyk (leader of a sotnia) of the city of Borzna, was ennobled on October 1, 1684.